kali-linex/linex/Documentation/driver-api/media/drivers/dvb-usb.rst

    Michael Paxton for submitting remote control keymaps.

-   Some guys on the linux-dvb mailing list for encouraging me.
+   Some guys on the linex-dvb mailing list for encouraging me.

    Peter Schildmann >peter.schildmann-nospam-at-web.de< for his user-level firmware loader, which saves a lot of time